markdom/specification/1.0/markdom.md

 ##### Image description {#markup-cm-interpretation-imagedescription}

-CommonMark allows arbitrary [inline](http://spec.commonmark.org/0.26/#inline) elements as an [image description](http://spec.commonmark.org/0.26/#image-description) wgile Markdom only allows plain text as the value of the `alternative` attribute of a [*Markdom text content*].
+CommonMark allows arbitrary [inline](http://spec.commonmark.org/0.26/#inline) elements as an [image description](http://spec.commonmark.org/0.26/#image-description) while Markdom only allows plain text as the value of the `alternative` attribute of a [*Markdom image content*].

-The image description should be reduced to plain text as if it would be used as the `alt` attribute when converting the CommonMark document to HTML.
+The image description should be reduced to plain text as if it would be used as the `alt` attribute of an `img` element when converting the CommonMark document to HTML.

 #### Example Document {#markup-cm-example}